allisala/compliance-radar322391/README.md

 ```
 ### Dataset overview
-We have four tables: `departments` (the main table distributing departments), `high_risk_departments` (subset of the main departments table, distrebuting only the departments that are associated with high risk), `risk_summary_by_division` (shows inforations anout devisions and devisions containing departments), and `data_dictionary` (gives a detailed meaning of the variables).
+We have four tables: `departments` (the main table distributing departments), `high_risk_departments` (subset of the main departments table, distributing only the departments that are associated with high risk), `risk_summary_by_division` (shows information about divisions and the departments they contain), and `data_dictionary` (gives a detailed meaning of the variables).
 From the full analysis of our variables we concluded that:

 - There are many variables that could possibly affect the non-compliance.
 However, `reation_reason`, `secondary_function`, `dept_name` will bring more noise than     information, therefore, should be dropped at the very early stages.

-- A non-compliance is: as the dictionary table explains, there already exist two main scores assosiated with compliance and overall risk: `compliance_score` and  the `overall_risk_score`. **What is the difference between them?**
+- A non-compliance is: as the dictionary table explains, there already exist two main scores associated with compliance and overall risk: `compliance_score` and  the `overall_risk_score`. **What is the difference between them?**

-- `compliance_score` is the overall compliance rating, so the compliance was already measures for the chosen department.
+- `compliance_score` is the overall compliance rating, so the compliance was already measured for the chosen department.
 - `overall_risk_score` includes risks, but not only for non-compliance.
-Possibly also financial risk, operatrional risk, etc.
+Possibly also financial risk, operational risk, etc.

 ### Dataset description
 Before beginning with the EDA, the data required significant preparation to ensure accuracy and interpretability: